Here’s the scenario…

 (The sentiments here is that depression will always be lurking, no matter what you do)

-(In other words...
-He believes his life situation makes it impossible to break free of depression.)
+In other words...
+This individual believes his life situation makes it impossible to break free of depression.

-“I used to, until I met a woman called Sasha.
+“I used to think it was untreatable until I met a woman called Sasha.
 She is my rock!!”

-(He believes that the woman in his life made it possible for him to avoid depression.)
+This person believes that the woman in his life made it possible for him to avoid depression.

 “I believe over years you can learn to cope with it.
-Have coping mechanism in place, know your triggers etc.”
+Have coping mechanisms in place, know your triggers etc.”

-(She was convinced that all you can do with depression is just to COPE and manage it.)
+This individual feels convinced that all you can do with depression is to manage it.

-(For her, the knock backs over the years appeared to have convinced her that depression was untreatable.)
+For this person, the knock backs over the years appeared to have convinced her that depression is untreatable.

-(This is the classic belief that concludes that situation is different, as such my depression is untreatable even if yours is treatable..)
+This is the classic belief that my situation is different; my depression is untreatable even if yours is treatable.

-(Both people here feel resigned to the faith that nothing can be done about their depression.)
+Both people here feel resigned to the faith that they can do nothing about their depression.